aruarora/DevOps/README.md

 # DevOps
 DevOps Work
-integrated github account with Jenkins
+Testing integration of github account with Jenkins on Oracle cloud